oslabs-beta/0ptiKube/README.md

    - Manages container lifecycle
    - Handles graceful cleanup on exit

+### Safety Protections
-5. **Safety Protections** (will delete once we implement the FE pod selection for deleting and the BE logic for delete)
+> Note: Will be removed once we implement the FE pod selection for deleting and the BE logic for delete

 - Implements double confirmation for pod deletions
 - Adds warning messages for cluster operations
 - Protects against accidental cluster deletion
 - Provides detailed impact information before actions
 - Works with both zsh and bash shells
 - Session-specific protection (resets on terminal close)

 ## Development

+### Basic Usage
 - Access your app at `http://localhost:3000`
 - Edit pages by modifying files in `src/app` directory
 - Changes automatically reload in the browser
 - Press `Ctrl+C` to stop the development environment

+### Important Development Files
-## During Development process do not add these files to .gitignore.
-We will remove
+Do not add these files to .gitignore during development:
-before production app is ready to showcase
-1. README-v2.md - Contains important setup and usage instructions
+1. `README-v2.md` - Contains important setup and usage instructions
-2. .package-hash - Used by the development script to track dependencies
+2. `.package-hash` - Used by the development script to track dependencies
-3. dockerfile.dev - Required for the development container setup
+3. `dockerfile.dev` - Required for the development container setup
-4. Scripts in the scripts/ directory - Contains the protection features
+4. Scripts in the `scripts/` directory - Contains the protection features

 ## Troubleshooting